 You can get a good idea of the extension costs involved by using our extension cost calculator, but bear the points below in mind.

 Because of the restricted space and the various challenges outlined below, labour costs tend to be comparatively high for extending terraced houses and semi-detached Victorian houses.
 A lot will depend on the size and complexity of the extension, and your geographical location.
 With builders currently in great demand expect to pay about £2,000 per square metre (including the existing areas being refurbished).

-The most expensive items in any project tend to be the walls, foundations and roofs – each accounting for around 10% to 15% of the total outlay.
+The most expensive items in any project tend to be the walls, foundations and roofs – each accounting for around 10 per cent to 15 per cent of the total outlay.
 Specifying premium quality bi-fold doors and exotic glazing can also significantly add to the price.
-The cost of a new kitchen is likely to come in significantly above 10% of the total outlay.
+The cost of a new kitchen is likely to come in significantly above 10 per cent of the total outlay.